-In order to get these mattresses compressed and fit into a box, they naturally need to be rolled first.
-We mentioned how the wood frame has to be compromised, but so do the innerspring mattress coils.
+We mentioned how the wood frame has to be compromised earlier.
+Likewise, so do the innerspring coils.

-Full-length mattress coils are impossible to fit in a small box, so half of the mattress is made of memory foam – usually a few layers of different types of foam.
+Full-length mattress coils are impossible to fit in a small box, so half of the mattress is memory foam – usually a few layers of different types of foam.

 The innerspring coils inside of a traditional mattress offer some give.
 When you lay down, they compress, but not all of the way.
 Each coil carries its share of your weight.
 They provide both support and comfort.